inonit/serafin/README.md

     $ docker exec -it serafin_app_1 ./manage.py createsuperuser

-Run other Django management commands the same way.
+You may run other Django management commands the same way.